Orpius/SDK/docs/UserGuide/index.md

 The Orpius platform is deployed as a single-tenant cloud service.
 Support for on-premises deployments is planned.

+The managed deployment is provisioned by default in Switzerland.

 The following diagram illustrates the high-level architecture of an Orpius deployment.
 Each customer runs within a single-tenant environment, ensuring full isolation of compute, storage, and secrets.
 The Orpius Console (desktop application) connects securely